axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/document-processes.rst

 +++++++++++++++

-Customize what Portal should do when a user uploads a document, create a callable sub process with:
+Customize what Portal should do when a user uploads a document, create a callable subprocess with:

 **Signature**: portalUploadDocument